ExeQuantCode/ARTEMIS/docs/source/install.rst

     pip install artemis-materials

 This will install the ARTEMIS package and all its dependencies in the default location.
-This is the recommended method of installation, as it is the easiest and most straightforward way to get started with RAFFLE.
+This is the recommended method of installation, as it is the easiest and most straightforward way to get started with ARTEMIS.

 Another option is to install ARTEMIS from the source code, which is recommended if you want to use the latest version of ARTEMIS or if you want to contribute to its development.
 To do this, you will need to clone the repository from GitHub.